arena-ai/arena/experiments/finetuning/time_series_sd.md

 In our case, we are talking about a high dimensional distribution in a time-series space, which can be challenging.

 Because we are time-constrained and want to quickly come-up with something we tried to use a public LLM: OpenAI GPT-4 for the task.
-In this post, we show on a similar dataset that few-shot learning is not so easy to get right for such a task.
+In this post, we show on a public time-series dataset that few-shot learning is not so easy to get right for such a task.
 But that, in contrast, fine-tuning is surprisingly useful.

-# Few-Shot Learning from a Thousand Time Series
+# Few-Shot Learning from Time Series

 To test different approaches, we build a time-series dataset from a public dataset of [hourly electricity consumption](https://huggingface.co/datasets/LeoTungAnh/electricity_hourly).